matthewwall/weewx-interceptor/readme.txt

 ScriptAlias /messages/ /usr/lib/cgi-bin/aculink

-and copy the aculink cgi script from util/usr/lib/cgi-bin to the Apache cgi-bin directory (nominally /usr/lib/cgi-bin).
+and copy the cgi script util/usr/lib/cgi-bin/aculink to the Apache cgi-bin directory (nominally /usr/lib/cgi-bin).

-2c) Here is an equivalent configuration for the nginx web server:
+2c) Here is a reverse proxy configuration for the nginx web server:

 server {
     location /messages/ {